jina-ai/jina/docs/fundamentals/executor/executor-serve.md

             doc.text = 'I am coming from the first version of MyExecutor'
 ```

-Then we build a Flow and expose it:
+We build a Flow and expose it:

 ```python
 import os